-— Adventures in 16 pixels — The relevance of a pixel
+— Adventures in 16 pixels — The importance of a pixel

-Here you can view the animation Fav i Con to where it should be: In the browser tabs, the natural environment of these characters.
-You can only do this with Firefox, so is the only browser that supports animated favicons.
+Here you can watch the animation Fav i Con (Fav and Con) in place: In the browser tabs, the natural environment of these characters.
+You can only see this with Firefox, because is the only browser that supports animated favicons.

-Indeed, these files are animated .GIF favicons, which the Mozilla browser provides a place as a substitute for non-official .ICO files.
+The trick is that these favicon are animated .GIF files, and the Mozilla's browser accepts them as unofficial substitute for .ICO files.

 Fav i Con (Fav and Con) is a little story animated with favicons.
 It tells the adventures of Fav –a purple alien with antennae– and Con –a green lifeform–, two cute pixel beings.

 This is probably the World smallest resolution animation, since their adventures occurs within three favicons sized 16x16 pixels, how it was done (ridiculous comparison) with the Polyvision in "Napoléon" (1927) where they projected three films on three screens.
 The sum of the three favicons gives a 48x16 PX resolution.